-All cleaning processes claim to care for building façades.
-None rivals façade gommage® for respecting the environment.
+All facade cleaning processes claim to care for building façades.
+None rivals the eco-friendly façade gommage® for respecting the environment.

 Pioneered and patented by Thomann-Hanry®, an innovative technique has re-written the rulebook for environmentally-friendly façade cleaning.
 Fast, convenient, secure and highly effective, façade gommage® is also the ecologically rational alternative for property owners and managers with a clear vision of their environmental responsibilities.